scalar-labs/scalardb/docs/api-guide.md

 ##### Execute cross-partition `Scan` without specifying a partition key to retrieve all the records of a table

-You can execute a `Scan` operation across all partitions, which we call cross-partition scan, without specifying a partition key by enabling the following property in the ScalarDB configuration.
+You can execute a `Scan` operation across all partitions, which we call *cross-partition scan*, without specifying a partition key by enabling the following configuration in the ScalarDB properties file.

 ```properties
 scalar.db.cross_partition_scan.enabled=true